 When I was a child being raised in a small, Midwest town, a large part of my world was defined by my neighborhood and my friends who lived close by.
 I was blessed with many friends with unique and colorful personalities.
 We spent countless hours riding bicycles throughout the town.
 If there was an alley or wooded pathway, or a short-cut through neighbors’ yards to use to get from place to place, we knew where it was and traveled it often.
 We went to “Spiller's Mobile Service Station” to get candy bar and potato chip treats and air-up our bicycle tires.

 My bicycle, and the creativity of my friends, combined with me raiding tools and spare parts from my Dad's old garage, helped me enjoy my childhood very much, as I learned many valuable lessons in life about saving and stretching a penny.
 Bicycle outings with my friends were often taken to the large trash bin behind the local Kroger Store, for two reasons.
 I had pet rabbits in a cage I built that was placed out behind our garage, adjacent to the "alley".
-In those days, back in the 1960's, Kroger produce like celery, cabbage, and lettuce, was shipped to the store in open-slatted, wooden crates.
-Those crates and the trimmings discarded from the produce were a treasure to a ten-year-old wanting to build a wooden race car and feed hungry rabbits.
+In those days, back in the 1960s, Kroger produces like celery, cabbage, and lettuce was shipped to the store in open-slatted, wooden crates.
+Those crates and the trimmings discarded from the products were a treasure to a ten-year-old wanting to build a wooden race car and feed hungry rabbits.

 It was in the summer.
 I remember my Mom's directions clearly.
 "It's too hot to be inside.
 Get out and go play with your friends.
 Find something to do.
 Stay out of trouble, and don't get hurt!"
 There was one final touch needed though.
 Dad always took old license plates off our car and truck and put them on the wall in the garage.
 The wooden-framed enclosed garage had no door.
 The old license plates were slid between the wooden clapboards of the exterior walls, visible inside between the old garage wall framing.
 I selected a 1958 plate, and we nailed it to the rear wooden frame of the "hoodlum", as we called it in those days.
 We sat in the seat, one by one, admiring our work, testing where feet would be placed, gripping the rope steering and pulling it left and right, testing the axle for turning and pivoting.
 It seemed a little stiff.
 We took all the tools and put them away, back in the garage, then cleaned up our mess, and grabbed a small canister of grease and the oil can to lube-up the steering bolt.
 We were ready for speed trials!